huiwen-goy/connect2-multidomain/README.md

 #### About the code

 The R file contains code for:
 a) Cleaning the raw data from Qualtrics
-b) Merging survey responses with clinic measurements
-c) Creating scored variables from individual questionnaire items
+b) Creating scored variables from individual questionnaire items
-d) Visualizations
+c) Visualizations and some simple statistical analyses

 #### Results and conclusions